mensbeam/Arsse/docs/en/030_Supported_Protocols/020_Tiny_Tiny_RSS.md

 - The `shareToPublished` operation is not implemented; it returns `UNKNOWN_METHOD`
 - Setting an article's "published" flag with the `updateArticle` operation is not implemented and will gracefully fail
-- The `search` parameter of the `getHeadlines` operation is not implemented; the operation will proceed as if no search string were specified
 - The `sanitize`, `force_update`, and `has_sandbox` parameters of the `getHeadlines` operation are ignored
 - String `feed_id` values for the `getCompactHeadlines` operation are not supported and will yield an `INCORRECT_USAGE` error
 - Articles are limited to a single attachment rather than multiple attachments